-The vast majority of organisations have a gender pay gap, and the national mean pay gap is 16.1%.
-Tove Learning Trust's gap has decreased by 0.35% on last year showing a reversal of trend in comparison to the whole economy as the mean gender pay gap for the whole economy, increased by 1.5% (according to the April 2022 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures).
+The vast majority of organisations have a gender pay gap, and the national mean pay gap in 2023 was 14.3%.
+Tove Learning Trust's gap has decreased by 7.36% on last year.
+Nationally among all employees, the gender pay gap decreased to 14.3% in 2023, from 14.4% in 2022, and is still below the levels seen in 2019 (17.4%) (according to the April 2023 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures).

-The median weekly pay for full-time employees for the whole economy increased by 5.0% and continues the upward trend seen before the Covid19 pandemic.
-Tove Learning Trust's median percentage decreased by 1.63%, which is reflective of the national increase (according to the April 2022 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures).
+The median weekly pay for full-time employees for the whole economy increased by 6.2% and continues upward, reporting the highest growth since records began in 1997.
+Tove Learning Trust's median percentage decreased by 3.14%, which reflects a larger decrease than compared nationally (0.1%) (according to the April 2022 Office for National Statistics (ONS) Annual Survey of Hours and Earnings (ASHE) figures).